HE-Personal: Programme "FH-Personal" BMBF Project at Esslingen University of Applied Sciences

 • 5 years of professional experience, including 3 years outside the university

-• Pedagogical eligibility
+• Pedagogical aptitude

 Professional experience is fully credited from 50%, everything below is credited proportionally.

 In the case of an initial appointment, civil servants are initially appointed for a probationary period of 3 years, followed by a lifetime appointment.
 A civil service appointment is possible up to the age of 47.
-Parental leave, nursing care, civilian or military service have a favourable effect because periods can be credited, so that under certain circumstances a later civil service appointment is possible.
+Parental leave, nursing care, community or military service have a favourable effect because periods can be credited, so that under certain circumstances a later civil service appointment is possible.
 Above the age limit, there will be a permanent employment relationship.

 “Autonomous Systems” are one of the main applications of intelligent robotics.
 The application of machine learning for autonomous systems is one of the most active research fields in the world.
 The nature of the local industry means that this field is of particularly significant strategic importance for the Stuttgart region.
 Within the HE-Personal project, the “Autonomous Systems” research area is dedicated to research questions relating to artificial intelligence.
 The emphasis is on developing a methodology to reduce the resource consumption over the complete development process of AI systems and make their use more sustainable (“Green AI”), because training one single artificial neuronal network can currently incur costs amounting to millions.